jasonaaronwilson/c-armyknife-lib/README.md

 ## Status

 This library is under active development as of 2023-11-07.
-The TODO file in this directory has a small road-map to help get to version 1.0.
+The [TODO](TODO) file in this directory has a small road-map to help get to version 1.0 so you can see a bit about what I'm thinking.

 `make test` coverage will increase over time (especially once I figure out how to actually measure coverage...).